Siri Shortcuts MCP server

 }

-• Executes a shortcut with optional input
+Executes a shortcut with optional input:

-Dynamic Shortcut Tools
+Dynamic Tools

-• Tool name format: run_shortcut_[sanitized_shortcut_name]
+• Tool name: run_shortcut_[sanitized_shortcut_name]

 Usage Examples